 That night we knew the sky was going to put on a show and we wanted front row seats.
 So we filled my backpack chairs with libations and extra layers of clothing, grabbed the Farkle (a rad dice game) and hiked up one of the many rocky outcrops behind our site.
 We settled at the top of the world, busted out the dice and some M83 while we watched the sun slowly sink below the horizon.
 Without getting too deep here, being out in the middle of nowhere under the open sky like that procures a certain lightness of spirit.
 You let go of pretenses you didn’t know you held onto and a feeling of tranquility washes over you that is hard to come by living in the city, especially one as busy as Los Angeles.
 It turned out to be a wildly magical evening, one I won’t soon forget.

-Be sure to check out Part I and Part II of my photo diary to this majestic desert, 10 Things You Should Know Before You Go Camping in Joshua Tree and my list of Top Camping Gear I Can’t Live Without!
+Be sure to check out Part I and Part II of my photo diary to this majestic desert and 10 Things You Should Know Before You Go Camping in Joshua Tree.

 Follow my journey on Instagram @lindseyfoard and be sure to tag me if you go to Joshua Tree, especially if you luck out and snag campsite #79.